galastiaos/powerstreamdeck-linux-gui/README.md

 ## Key Features

 * **Linux Compatible**: Enables usage of Stream Deck devices (Original, MK2, Mini and XL) on Linux.
+* **Adding more features to the original** adding advanced features to design powerful, psuedo-script based UIs using commands to manage pages and button states.
 * **Multi-device**: Enables connecting and configuring multiple Stream Decks on one computer.
 * **Brightness Control**: Supports controlling the brightness from both the configuration UI and buttons on the device itself.
 * **Configurable Button Display**: Icons + Text, Icon Only, and Text Only configurable per button on the Stream Deck.